 Eliyan Sets New Standard for Chiplet Interconnect Performance with Latest PHY Delivering Data Rate of 64Gbps on 3nm Process Using Standard Packaging

-Tape out confirms most efficient and flexible UCIe- and BoW-compatible multi-die solution for standard or advanced packaging implementations
+Tape out confirms most efficient and flexible UCIe-, BoW-, and UMI™-compatible multi-die solution for standard or advanced packaging implementations

 |Ad